terminatorul/ProjectConfig/README.md

 that tree.

-It is similar to other "project settings" addons, but infers the project directory from local `.vimrc` settings, not by scanning every path component up to the file system root, every time you edit a new file.
+It is similar to other "project settings" addons, but infers the project directory from local `.vimrc` settings, not by scanning every path component for several "marker" files, up to the file system root, every time you `:edit` something.

 ## Installation